The Latest: Trump orders new tariffs on multiple US trade partners to take effect in 7 days

 Thailand successfully negotiates lower tariff rates

-Thailand’s government spokesperson Jirayu Houngsub said Thailand says the U.S. agreed to reduce the tariffs rate from 36% to 19%, the same rate as many other Southeast Asian countries such as Vietnam and the Philippines.
+Thailand’s government spokesperson Jirayu Houngsub said Thailand says the U.S. agreed to reduce the tariffs rate from 36% to 19%, a rate similar to those imposed on many other Southeast Asian countries such as Vietnam and the Philippines.

 “It’s one of the major successes of Team Thailand in a win-win approach, to secure the country’s export base and economic security in a long run,” he said in a statement.
 He didn’t immediately say what was the latest offer Thailand made to the U.S.

-Note: This item has been updated to correct that Vietnam has a similar tariffs rate to that of Thailand at 20%, but not the same rate at 19%.